 Yet, the fairy lights in trees and lighted decorations from house windows give a cheery, warm glow on the dark and cold December nights.
 Yes, the good natured spirit of Christmas in the Netherlands is alive and well.

 Despite the arrival of Sinterklaas earlier in the month, a second bearded man, also dressed in red, makes his way to the Netherlands on Christmas Eve.
 Don't be confused though, because the second arrival is the one most expats will be accustomed to, namely Santa Claus (Kerstman in Dutch).

 The arrival of Santa does not necessarily mean that presents will be shared in every Dutch household.
 In fact, Sinterklaas is much more popular than the Kerstman.
-So despite the fact that 50 percent of the Dutch celebrate Christmas with presents – a growing custom – Santa is always second place in comparison with Sinterklaas.
+So despite the fact that some 50 percent of the Dutch celebrate Christmas in the Netherlands with presents – and is a growing custom – Santa is still typically second place in comparison with Sinterklaas.

-While the commercialised, shop-till-you-drop sort of festive cheer might sound familiar to you, there are a few other differences between a Dutch Christmas and say, Christmas in the UK or US.
+While the commercialised, shop-till-you-drop Dutch Christmas cheer might sound familiar to you, there are still some unique differences between a Dutch Christmas and, say, Christmas in the UK or US to be discovered.

 For example, a long-time tradition among farmers in the rural east is the 'mid-winter horn blowing'.
 This custom begins on Advent Sunday (the fourth Sunday before Christmas) and continues until Christmas Eve.

 Farmers use long horns made from the wood of elder trees, and everyday at dawn they blow the horn while standing over a well to announce the coming of Christ.

 You might find a horn for sale at one of the Dutch Christmas markets across the country, where it might also be possible to stop a while and watch an old craftsman at work.
 Creating the horn to actually make noise is a trick requiring plenty of practice!

 The Dutch Christmas family spirit